Personal Social Health & Economic Education (PSHE)

 In addition, in Year 7 students study the ‘Friends’ Programme to aid with the transition from primary to secondary school.

 Careers Education is provided through the subject in modules from Year 8 onwards, in addition to the personalised Careers advice provided by the Careers Adviser.
+Careers Education modules for Year 7 will be provided starting in the Spring of 2022.

 Study Skills and Radicalisation are covered in Key Stage 4.